 '''

 try

 {

 writer->Update();

 }

-catch(itk::ExceptionObject & excep)
+catch( itk::ExceptionObject & excep )

 {

 std::cerr << "Exception caught !" << std::endl;

 std::cerr << excep << std::endl;

 }

 '''

-from previous will demonstrate Deviating examples, we this example using BrainMidSagittalSlice.png (Figure 4.32, left) from the Examples/Data directory.
+Deviating from previous examples, we will demonstrate this example using BrainMidSagittalSlice.png (Figure 4.32, left) from the Examples/Data directory.
 The aim here is to segment the corpus callosum from the image using a shape model defined by CorpusCallosumMeanShape.mha and the first three principal components CorpusCallosumMode0.mha, CorpusCallosumMode1.mha and CorpusCallosumMode12.mha.
 As shown in Figure 4.33, the first mode captures scaling, the second mode captures the shifting of mass between the rostrum and the splenium and the third mode captures the degree of curvature.
 Segmentation results with and without shape guidance are shown in Figure 4.34.